tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

 ### 24) LLVM Backend

 LLVM Backend will remain a supporting part of the Jai compiler for the foreseeable future, even though its a giant, expensive cargo aeroplane of modules.
-In addition, as of right now, the LLVM does Auto Vectorization and Hand Vectorization is to be added.
+In addition, as of right now, the LLVM does Auto Vectorization, but Hand Vectorization is still to be added.

 ### 25) Intrinsics

-Implemenе AVX-512 instructions by injecting some Inline Assembly into your Jai code.
+The better idea is to avoid writing intrinsics and instead implement AVX-512 instructions by injecting some Inline Assembly into your Jai code.

 ### 26) Memory Safety